 Harvard University is addressing a crisis: how do we get food for the hungry?
-How can we best make sure people’s needs are met while doing it in a healthy and sustainable way?
+How can we best make sure people’s get what they need, while doing it in a healthy and sustainable way?
+These questions of alleviating hunger are at the front of Harvard news.
+In this article, we investigate how they are answering.

 “Harvard’s students come from all over the world,” said Crista Martin, the director of HUDS.
 “The Family Meals program allows them to participate in a very hands-on way with understanding how Harvard connects to the local community.”